Guinea Worm Disease (cont.)

 Comment on this

 Asia is now free of the disease.
-Transmission of GWD no longer occurs in several African countries, including Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Cote d'Ivoire, Ethiopia, Kenya, Mauritania, Senegal, Togo, and Uganda.
+Transmission of GWD no longer occurs in several African countries, including Benin, Burkina Faso, Cameroon, Central African Republic, Cote d'Ivoire, Kenya, Mauritania, Senegal, Togo, and Uganda.
 No locally acquired cases of disease have been reported in these countries in the last year or more.
-The treat of case importations from the remaining endemic countries requires that surveillance be maintained in formerly endemic areas until official certification.
-The World Health Organization has certified 180 countries free of transmission of dracunculiasis, including six formerly endemic countries: Pakistan (in 1996), India (in 2000), Senegal and Yemen (in 2004), Central African Republic and Cameroon (in 2007).
+The treatment of case importations from the remaining endemic countries requires that surveillance be maintained in formerly endemic areas until official certification.
+The World Health Organization has certified 180 countries free of transmission of Dracunculiasis, including six formerly endemic countries: Pakistan (in 1996), India (in 2000), Senegal and Yemen (in 2004), Central African Republic and Cameroon (in 2007).

 Viewers share their comments